SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     Detects the usage of Procdump sysinternals tool with some common arguments and followed by common patterns.

     - **Effort:** intermediate

+??? abstract "User Account Created"

+    Detects user creation on windows servers, which shouldn't happen in an Active Directory environment.
+Apply this on your windows server logs and not on your DC logs.
+One default account `defaultuser0` is excluded as only used during Windows set-up.
+This detection use Security Event ID 4720.

+    - **Effort:** master

+??? abstract "User Account Deleted"

+    Detects local user deletion

+    - **Effort:** master

 ??? abstract "WCE wceaux.dll Creation"